Thursday, March 6, 2025

 Simon Peter said to him, “Lord, not my feet only but also my hands and my head!”

 10 Jesus said to him, “The one who has bathed does not need to wash, except for his feet, but is completely clean.
-And you are clean, but not every one of you.”
+(How has Jesus already made them clean?
+This will become clearer through his words in Ch.15:3-4) And you are clean, but not every one of you.”

 11 For he knew who was to betray him; that was why he said, “Not all of you are clean.”